bufbuild-ru/docs/docs/bufstream/iceberg/quickstart/index.md

 4. Set `bufstream.archive.kind` to `ICEBERG`.
 5. Click the **Update configs** button at the lower right to save your changes.

-You should see a success message appear—if you don't, double-check your changes.
+You should see a success message appear — if you don't, double-check your changes.
 Your topic is now configured for Iceberg archival.

 TipIn production, you should include this configuration as part of your infrastructure management.